May 17: Today in Royal History

 Born Marta Helena Skowrońska, Catherine was the daughter of Samuil Skowroński, an ethnic Polish Roman Catholic peasant.
 She was the second wife of Peter I (the Great), Emperor of All Russia.
 Catherine and Peter had Catherine and Peter had twelve children, all of whom died in childhood except Anna, who died in childbirth at age 20, and Elizabeth, Empress of All Russia.
 Catherine became Empress in her own right after Peter’s death in 1725.
 During her short reign, Catherine was happy to leave the job of governing to her advisers.
 She was interested only in issues regarding the navy as Peter’s love for the sea had also touched her.
 Catherine’s health was adversely affected by living a difficult life, giving birth to twelve children, having a venereal disease that she contracted from Peter, and her heavy drinking after Peter’s death.
 43-year-old Catherine died of tuberculosis in 1727.

-Unofficial Royalty: Empress Catherine I of Russia
+Unofficial Royalty: Catherine I, Empress of All Russia

 May 17, 1758 – Birth of Prince Honoré IV of Monaco in Paris, France